Ryuto Koike

 AAAI 2024

-TL;DR - We propose OUTFOX, a novel framework that improves the robustness of LLM text detectors by allowing both the detector and the attacker to adversarially learn from each other's output through in-context learning.
-In this framework, the attacker uses the detector's prediction labels as examples for in-context learning and adversarially generates essays that are harder to detect, while the detector uses the adversarially generated essays as examples for in-context learning to learn to detect essays from a strong attacker.
+TL;DR - We propose OUTFOX, a framework that improves the robustness of AI text detectors by allowing both the detector and the attacker to adversarially learn from each other's output through in-context learning, achieving a +41.3% F1 improvement against strong adaptive attacks.
+This paper is among the first to effectively use AI to detect AI.

 πŸ† Double Sponsorship Awards (1/140 β‰ˆ 0.7%) in YANS